sanatehreem1/HistoryGame/README.md

 1. Student logs in
 2. Intro narrative sets the mystery
-3. Player progresses through **8 riddle rounds**
+3. Player progresses through riddles whilst also reading through factfiles
-4. Each round includes:
-   - A mysterious clue
-   - A multiple-choice historical question
+4. Player then goes on to guess who the suspect is
 5. Incorrect suspects are eliminated
-6. Fact files are available at any time via the navigation bar
+6. Fact files are accessible via navigation
 7. Player makes a final accusation
 8. The ghost is revealed with historical explanation